-Poseidon Principles for Marine Insurance

-Norwegian Hull Club is a signatory to The
+Poseidon Principles for Marine Insurance Norwegian Hull Club is a signatory to The

-Poseidon Principles for Marine Insurance
+Norwegian Hull Club is a signatory to The Poseidon Principles for Marine Insurance (PPMI).

-(PPMI) The PPMI is a framework to

-(PPMI).
 The PPMI is a framework to quantitatively assess and disclose the climate alignment of marine insurers' underwriting portfolios in support of IMO's strategy to reduce greenhouse gas emissions.